DeclanChidlow/vale.rocks/src/posts/team-fortress-stats.ori.md

 ### Medic

+I love playing support classes.
+Medic, especially with the Vaccinator.
+I love juggling the various damage resistances based on situation and the dynamic gameplay that comes with it, though it does come at the cost of slurs from the enemy team.
+Also, Battle Medic for the win!

 - Playtime: ${ assets/posts/team-fortress-stats/hours.js(tf2/Medic.accum.iPlayTime/value) } (${ assets/posts/team-fortress-stats/stats.js(tf2, "share", "Medic") })
 - Kills: ${ tf2/Medic.accum.iNumberOfKills/value }
 - Kills per Hour: ${ assets/posts/team-fortress-stats/stats.js(tf2, "classKillsPerHour", "Medic") }